libffi/libffi/README.md

 First you must configure the distribution for your particular system.
-Go to the directory you wish to build libffi in and run the `"configure"` program found in the root directory of the libffi source distribution.
+Go to the directory you wish to build libffi in and run the `configure` program found in the root directory of the libffi source distribution.
 Note that building libffi requires a C99 compatible compiler.